 What is Pearl Couscous?

-Some people often thing that pearl couscous is a whole grain but it is actually a type of pasta. s a type of small, round pasta made from semolina flour and wheat flour.
+Some people often think that pearl couscous is a whole grain but it is actually a type of pasta. s a type of small, round pasta made from semolina flour and wheat flour.
 It reminds me a little of orzo pasta.
 It would work great as a substitute in a lot of my pasta salads like this Summer Orzo Pasta Salad.

 It is a great option because it is easy to make and a great base for so many ingredients.
 You can stir in roasted vegetables, feta cheese, roasted red pepper or artichokes.
 The sky is the limit!